faiyazmsamin/Healthcare-Website-Automated-With-Cypress/README.md

 **- Excel to JSON Conversion:** Cypress converts the Excel data into a JSON format, making it suitable for consumption within the automation scripts.

-**- Custom multiIt Method:** This custom method enhances test case execution by allowing multiple test cases to be run in a batch within a single it block.
+**- Custom 'multiIt' Method:** This custom method enhances test case execution by allowing multiple test cases to be run in a batch within a single it block.
 This improves efficiency and organization of the test suite.